Three useful behaviors to teach your cat

 knock on hood

 -- Mr. Biscuits, a cat in East Falls, Pennsylvania, nearly died after crawling into a car engine to get warm.
 The driver was unaware of his presence until he arrived at his destination and discovered the cat, who was severely burned over at least a quarter of his body.
 Mr. Biscuits, who earned his name by kneading his paws as the veterinarian cared for him, is facing surgery and skin grafts, but he survived, unlike many cats in similar situations.
-To prevent such accidents, thump your hood a few times or honk your horn before starting the car to dislodge any feline trespassers.
+To prevent such accidents, especially with winter coming on, thump your hood a few times or honk your horn before starting the car to dislodge any feline trespassers.

 -- If you see a dog who resembles a retriever with a curly coat, don't assume he's a Labradoodle.
 He may be an unusual breed called a curly-coated retriever.
 The curly, as he's nicknamed, was developed in the 18th century and is one of the oldest of the retrieving breeds.
 Bred to hunt pheasant, quail and grouse and retrieve waterfowl, the curly is a wickedly smart independent thinker.
 His coat has small, tight, crisp curls.
 (Don't blow-dry it unless you want him to look like a Chia Pet.)
 The coat sheds a little year-round, with a heavier shed twice a year.